freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 		Obviously you'd want to add a little bit of logic to make sure you needed the & and not the ? before appending your new url argument (I leave that to you).
 Likewise this is a pretty weak example but hopefully it illustrates the extension point well enough.
 One user is using this extension point to reroute all URls to a different location before they go off to their actual destination (not sure why).

+== Frequently Asked Questions ==
+	Nobody really asks me any questions that aren't already covered in this document.
+But you might be the first to get a question in here.